Searchbreed

 See Spot & Tango

-What a Australian Cattle Dog actually costs year one
+What to budget for an Australian Cattle Dog in year one.

 Food (year one)